 You look around the room again, out the window, sip your coffee, cross or uncross your legs, finger your lucky charm, reach forward and… Still nothing

 What in blazes is wrong?
 You know you are full of inspiration; you can feel it!
 Why the ideas were flowing like a deluge just this morning, last night, or yesterday.
-Frustrated, yet determined, you try several more times to get the words to flow, but to no avail.
+Frustrated, yet determined, you try several more times to get the words out, but to no avail.
 “Good pen name, ” you think,” Noah Vale.”

 So what’s the problem?
 How can you feel all primed to write, sit in your favorite environment with everything just perfect and still nothing comes?